- Dr. Brian Abelson DC

-The Golfing Body #3 - Releasing Your Swing
+The Golfer's Body #3 - Releasing Your Golf Swing

-In Part 3 of "The Golfing Body" we will go over the specific strategies we use to address inefficiencies in your golf swing.
-We give you examples of treatment recommendations and YouTube playlists for possible exercise recommendations.
+In Part 3 of "The Golfer's Body" we will go over the specific strategies we use to address inefficiencies in your golf swing.
+We give you examples of manual therapy recommendations to remove restrictions, and provide you with specific exercises (for mobility and strengthening) to improve your game.

 REMOVE THE RESTRICTION - REMOVE THE FRUSTRATION